bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +----+----------+
 ```

-As you can see we've got the same list of users sorted alphabetically but in reverse order.
+As you can see, we've got the same list of users sorted alphabetically but in reverse order.

 ## GROUP BY

-The `GROUP BY` statement allows you to use a function like `COUNT`, `MIN`, `MAX` and etc. with multiple columns.
+The `GROUP BY` statement allows you to use a function like `COUNT`, `MIN`, `MAX` and etc., with multiple columns.

 For example, let's say that we wanted to get all of the count of all users sorted by username.

-In our case we have 2 users with username bobby, 2 users with username tony and 2 users with username devdojo.
+In our case, we have 2 users with username bobby, 2 users with username tony, and 2 users with username `devdojo`.
 This represented in an SQL statement would look like this:

 ```
 SELECT COUNT(username), username FROM users GROUP by username;
 ```

-The output in this case would be:
+The output, in this case, would be:

 ```
 +-----------------+----------+